 Patients and physicians are not making logical or reasonable decisions regarding spine surgery.
-I have watched this phenomenon for almost 30 years and it is getting much worse.
+I have watched this phenomenon for almost 30 years and it’s getting disturbingly worse.

-You have to be intelligent to make it through medical training.
-A basic concept in trying to repair anything in the mechanical realm is that you have to identify the specific problem before you can fix it.
+To solve a problem in the mechanical realm you must specifically identify it before you can fix it.
 The same holds true in your body except you have the added dimension of pain.
-Somehow this premise is not sinking in with a lot of surgeons.
+Somehow, this premise is not sinking in with many surgeons.

-In order to feel pain a pain impulse must exceed the pain threshold.
-It does not matter if the impulse arises from inflammation, a bone spur or a prior pain pathway that has been stimulated.
-However the only scenario that would make surgery an option is if you can identify the anatomical abnormality causing the symptoms.
+In order to feel pain, a pain impulse must exceed the pain threshold.
+It doesn’t matter whether the signal arises from inflammation, bone spur, infection or a prior pain pathway.
+However, the only scenario that would make surgery an option is if you can identify the anatomical abnormality causing the matching symptoms.
 Avoiding Surgery by Raising the Pain Threshold

 Sciatica Without a Cause